MOSTYuan/DaMo/README.md

 ## Installation guide

-1. Extract the “software_DaMo.zip” package to a local directory.
-The package can be downloaded from the release (tags) on Figshare: <https://doi.org/10.6084/m9.figshare.29825972>
+1. Download the repository.
-2. Execute the main function “SSRecon.m”.
+2. Extract folder "DaMo_MATLAB" and execute the main function “SSRecon.m” in it.

 Total installation time is under 1 second, requiring only the extraction of the 40 MB software_SSR.zip file with no dependency installations, compilation, or environment configuration (MATLAB R2021b or later must be pre-installed), which is tested on an Intel Core i7-9700 desktop (3.00 GHz base frequency) under Windows 11 Version 24H2.